Understanding Bumpy “Chicken” Skin — Keratosis Pilaris

 “Bumpy arms”, “chicken skin” or “goosebumps that never go away” are common phrases we hear when patients come to us with keratosis pilaris or “KP”.

 While KP is not a harmful condition, many patients are concerned by the appearance of their skin.
 Treatments for KP include prescription moisturizers containing Urea, Lactic Acid or other exfoliators to help improve the appearance and texture of the bumpy skin by removing excess dead skin cells.
-In a few cases, a laser may be utilized to further treat this condition.
+In a few cases, a laser may further treat this condition.

-KP is not contagious and for many people it may even resolve spontaneously.
+Keratosis Pilaris is not contagious and for many people it may even resolve spontaneously.
 To schedule an appointment to discuss your skin, call our office at (952) 929-8888.